Abbott Labs stock and its dividend hold a special place in my portfolio.

 Abbott Dividend Discount Valuation Model

-First up, I used a single-stage dividend discount model to calculate a fair value for Abbott’s stock price.
+First up, I used the Gordon Growth Model to calculate a fair value for Abbott’s stock price.
 The model considers several of the factors discussed thus far.
 Specifically,

 - Current dividend payment – $1.44 per share